StudyNightClub/livelihood-engine/README.md

 When requested, the engine will find events near the given location, and send notifications to chatbot.
 The notification category will be `userRequested`.
+Only the events of subscribed types will be used.

 For example: